 1. Tear up the newspaper into pieces.
 You don't need to be precise but try not to make them bigger than a couple of inches.

 2. When you have a nice lot of newspaper pieces, pop them in the blender a couple of handfuls at a time.
 Add some water.
 Judge this by eye, but it's better to have the mix too wet than too dry as you are going to squeeze the excess out anyway.
 If it's too dry or you put too much paper in, you risk jamming your blender.
 Give it a good blitz until you have a pulp.
 Work in batches, transferring the pulp you make into a sieve resting over a bowl.
+If you don't have a blender (or if you think your motor won't cope!) you can do this by hand in a bowl but you will need to tear your paper up into teeny tiny pieces first then mix and squidge together with water.

 3. If you want to add food colouring, now is the best time to do it.
 We weren't able to get an even distribution of colour throughout the mixture and I tried it at various stages.
 But if you put a few drops onto your wet pulp now and squidge it in your hands, you'll get a hint of colour (and also on your hands!).
 Remember, these are to be planted so don't use chemical colourings.